 - Complex trauma is exposure to varied and multiple traumatic events, often of an invasive, and interpersonal nature

-If you would like to learn more about how Mile High Psychiatry can assist in diagnosing and treating Schizophrenia, please Request an appointment with our team to learn more!
+If you would like to learn more about how Mile High Psychiatry can assist in diagnosing and treating trauma, please request an appointment with our team to learn more!